St. Gallen woman has lived in Canada for 20 years "We made mistakes and learned from them"

 A new start in Canada

-Beatrice and Jürg's mother was not able to experience the start of their new home.
+Beatrice and Jürg's mother did not live to see the start of their new home.
 She died one day before the siblings' birthday, who were both born a year apart on the same day, in 1992 at the age of just 45.

 "I think my father was ready for a new start after that," says Beatrice in a low voice.
 She becomes thoughtful and remembers the early days in Canada.